gem/oq-engine/ansible/oqengine/README.md

  As you can see it is also possible to execute the playbook on localhost.

- To istall the role you need to create a requirements.yml file and use it with ansible-galaxy
+ To install the role you need to create a `requirements.yml` file and use it with ansible-galaxy

     # from GitHub